HumanitiesComputing/wp-varnish/README.markdown

 purges.
 If VARNISH_SHOWCFG is defined, configuration will be shown to all users who access the plugin configuration page (but they can't edit it).

+The wp-config-varnish.php contains a fully documented insert containing all of the settings that are globally configurable via wp-config.php

 Screenshots
 -----------